likakhokhiashvili1121/TBC_midterm_LVmake/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following :

 - people who are interested in makeup